Modeling Concurrency Control as a Learnable Function: Learning Function and Feature Selector

 \extended{

 }

-To address the challenge of global optimization of {\cacheFP}, {\dbname} learns an optimal conflict graph from which the pipeline-wait actions can be derived, instead of learning these actions directly.
-This reformulation simplifies the learning process and improves optimization performance.
-A conflict graph is a static graph generated from the workload.
-In this graph, each type of transaction operation (e.g., a line of SQL) is a node.
+To address the challenge of global optimization of {\cacheFP}, {\dbname} learns an optimal conflict graph instead of learning these actions directly. \revisionhint{R2.O3}{The optimal conflict graph is the learned conflict graph from which the pipeline-wait actions that maximize the performance score are derived.} This reformulation simplifies the learning process and improves optimization performance.
+A conflict graph is a graph generated from the workload, where each type of transaction access (e.g., a line of SQL statement) is represented as a node.
 If two operations have potential conflicts (e.g., read-write conflicts), an edge is added between the corresponding nodes. {\dbname} uses SC-graph, a conflict graph widely adopted in existing CC algorithms~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/sigmod/WangMCYCL16/ic3, DBLP:conf/osdi/MuCZLL14/Rococo}.
-These algorithms build a conflict graph offline and compute pipeline-wait actions by analyzing this graph {prior to workload execution.
-However, they rely on static conflict graphs, which do not account for dynamic factors such as access skewness.} We contend that the conflict graph needs to be dynamic, with conflict edges forming based on certain probabilities.
-For example, in the TPC-C workload, if there are many warehouses and few concurrent users, the update WAREHOUSE table access in the \textit{payment} transaction is unlikely to conflict with the \textit{new order} transaction’s read WAREHOUSE table access, and therefore this edge can be deleted.
+These algorithms construct a static conflict graph and compute pipeline-wait actions by analyzing this graph before workload execution.
+However, they rely on static conflict graphs, which do not account for dynamic factors such as access skewness.
+We contend that the conflict graph should be dynamic, with conflict edges added based on certain probabilities.
+For example, in the TPC-C workload, when there are many warehouses and few concurrent users, the \textit{payment} transaction's update WAREHOUSE table access is unlikely to conflict with the \textit{new order} transaction’s read WAREHOUSE table access, and therefore this edge can be deleted.
 However, when there are few warehouses and many concurrent users, these accesses are more likely to conflict, therefore adding the conflict edge is beneficial.